ianfixes/macramoji/CONTRIBUTING.md

-# Contributing to the NMEAPlus gem
+# Contributing to the Macramoji NPM package

-NMEAPlus uses a very standard GitHub workflow.
+Macramoji uses a very standard GitHub workflow.

 1. Fork the repository on github
 2. Make your desired changes